Key Stage 4 subjects

 - Use reading to develop lines of enquiry

-- To create ‘Rigorous Readers’ who interrogate texts in order to understand and questions the information given.
+- To create ‘Rigorous Readers’ who interrogate texts in order to understand and question the information given.

 - To use reading as a tool to learn